Campaign Themes

 For a better emergency care ask for more

-The theme this year comes from the observation that in many places in the world there is a shortage of specialists in emergency medicine, both because there is no specialty and because the number of doctors with competence in emergency medicine is too small due to economical restrictions and poor awareness of what is needed by public investors.
+The theme for 2020 came from the observation that in many places in the world there is a shortage of specialists in emergency medicine, both because there is no specialty and because the number of doctors with competence in emergency medicine is too small due to economic restrictions and poor awareness of what is required in terms of public investment.

 2019 + 2018